Below is a list of commonly asked questions about applying to the SALT Center.

 * Historically, March 1st has been the date that the SALT Center has reached capacity and initiated a Waiting List.
 SALT Center candidates to submit a complete application by this date in order to have the highest chance of avoiding the Waiting List.

 I have not yet applied to the SALT Center, and I understand you have a Waiting List.
 How do I add my name to it?

-Before a student is eligible to be added to the waitlist, they must:
+Before a candidate is eligible to be added to the waitlist, they must:

-Do you have a spring application for new students?
+Do you have a spring application for new candidates?

-No. We do not have a spring application for new students.
+No. We do not have a spring application for new candidates.
 We’re a small center with limited capacity, and spring is reserved to facilitate continuous enrollment in our program.

-(1) All new students are required to complete an initial, consecutive, two-semester commitment.
+- All newly-enrolled students are required to complete an initial, consecutive, two-semester commitment.

 Consequently, between these three factors, our program remains enrolled to capacity during spring semesters.

 Who do I contact with application questions and how long does it take to hear back?